MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Czech/finance.md

 ms-service: dynamics365-business-central
 ms.topic: conceptual
-ms.search.keywords: CZ, Czech, Finance, Posting ms.date: 01/08/2020
+ms.search.keywords: CZ, Czech, Finance, Posting ms.date: 04/01/2021
 ms.reviewer: v-pejano
 ms.author: v-pejano
 ---

-# Finance
+# Finance in the Czech Version

-In the Czech Republic, there are specific [!INCLUDE[prodshort](../../includes/prodshort.md)] features that you can use to track and manage your finances.
+In the Czech Republic, there are specific [!INCLUDE[prod_short](../../includes/prod_short.md)] features that you can use to track and manage your finances.

 ## Corrections Posting (Red Storno)

 According to legal requirements, costs and revenues are usually posted only to either the debit or the credit side of a G/L account.
 Companies in Eastern Europe usually enforce accounting policies to post certain inventory and GL transactions as corrections.
 The reason for this is that auditors and revenue authorities conduct accounting controls against this rule.

 The purpose of the feature is:

 - To allow the accounting manager to enforce corrective posting on desired G/L accounts
 - To allow the accounting manager to enforce corrective posting in inventory postings (negative transfer entries, expected costs posting)
 - To allow the accounting manager to enforce corrective posting of canceling in fixed assets